Feilakas/samsho5_fe/README.md

 # samsho5_fe
 Samurai Shodown 5 Special (Final Edition) conversion tool

-This is a set of Python scripts which take certain files from SNK's Samurai Shodown NeoGeo Collection and output the file samsho5fe.zip:
+This Python tool takes certain files from SNK's Samurai Shodown NeoGeo Collection and outputs the file samsho5fe.zip:

 **These scripts use the information provided in the following guide by Author alhumbra (Richard Roe) and as such are a derivative of those instructions: https://milkchoco.info/archives/3705**